-REVISED DRAFT RESPONSE FROM THE HIGHBURY GROUP ON HOUSING DELIVERY
+NPPF consultation 2024 REVISED DRAFT RESPONSE FROM THE HIGHBURY GROUP ON HOUSING DELIVERY

 The Highbury Group on Housing Delivery comprises an independent group of specialists from the public, private and independent sectors with a membership drawn from housing, planning and related professions; it offers advice and makes representations to Government and other agencies on a variety of subjects, with the aim of maintaining and increasing the output of housing, including high quality affordable housing.
 The views and recommendations of the Highbury Group as set out in this and other papers are ones reached collectively through debate and reflect the balance of member views.
 They do not necessarily represent those of all individual members or of their employer organisations.
 The group’s core membership and previous statements and research presentations are on the group’s website: https://e-voice.org.uk/highburygroup.
 In responding to this consultation we have focused on the questions which relate directly to the objectives of the group.
 “No comment” against other questions does not mean that we have no views, or approve the changes, simply that the questions lie outside our field of shared expertise.